 In forma pauperis In the manner of a pauper or poor person.
 Permission given by the court to a person to file a case without payment of the required court fees because the person cannot pay them ,

-Information A formal accusation by a government attorney that the defendant committed a misdemeanor.
+Information An information is formal accusation by a government attorney that the defendant committed a misdemeanor.

 Unfair labor practice - Actions by the employer which interfere with, restrain, coerce, or threaten employees with respect to their rights.